sonicakes/ga-final-project/docs/pomodoro.md

 ## Wed 29 Aug 10.30 am
 Passed variable from Ruby to JS, for weather location.
 Dont know yet how to link it with data-id attributes.

+## Wed 29 Aug 11.30 am
+Tried to implement weather icon to show for cities, but it doesnt show on View.
+ALthough url adress is correct when trying to go there to see the image from the console.